Sif-ou/First_Time/README.md

 my first project in github
-just a simple programe that can count how many characters in the text and other sutffs like making all the text in capitale letters and mre
+just a simple Program that can count how many characters in the text and other sutffs like making all the text in capital letters and more